ipasco01/odin-recipes/README.md

 # ODIN RECIPES
-This is a repo for my practice The Odin Proyect
+This is a repository to practice the excercises on The Odin Proyect, inside you can find some Traditional Peruvian Dishes.